Key rules for your Magento 2 security

 Two-factor authorization

 No matter how complex a password created, there is always a chance of theft.
-With two-factor authorization an additional security layer can be set that requires, in addition to a password, temporary token sent to your personal device/mobile etc.
+With two-factor authentication, an additional security layer can be set up that requires a temporary token sent to your personal device/mobile, in addition to a password.

 Regular Magento upgrades/security patches & installations